nilab-khwaja/math-magicians/README.md

 ### Deployment

-- I used GitHub Pages to deploy my website
+- I used Render to deploy my website
-- For more information about publishing sources, see "[About github page](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites)"
+- For more information about publishing sources, see "[About render](https://render.com/docs)"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>